 If you have genital warts, seeing a professional is vital.
 You can't treat genital warts with over-the-counter remedies, and they often don't go away on their own.
 It's easier to treat genital warts if you seek help right away, so don't hesitate to get the help you need.

 HPV vaccinations like Gardasil®9 protect you from the types of HPV that lead to most cervical cancers.
 They also protect you from genital warts in most cases.

 Gardasil 9 is recommended for 11- and 12-year-old girls, or for girls and women from 13-26 who didn't have the vaccinations at those ages.
 Gardasil 9 is also recommended for boys and men from 9-26.

 Having a single sexual partner minimizes your exposure to HPV, genital warts, and other sexually transmitted diseases (STDs).
 Condoms can add extra protection, but it's possible for HPV to transfer person-to-person in other areas.
 The only 100% certain way to avoid HPV, genital warts, and STDs, in general, is no sexual activity.

 Put your genital warts behind you now.
-Book online or call Advanced Dermatology Associates to schedule your appointment today.
+Book online or call Advanced Dermatology to schedule your appointment today.